franciscof5/f5sites-wordpress-mysql-manager-wp-plugin-shell-2016/README.md

 1 - First change settings in config-example.sh and rename it to config.sh

-2 - Open terminal in that folder and tip ./use-command-name
+2 - Open terminal in that folder and tip ./start

+3 - The wizard will guide you

 B) NOTES